isabella232/click2kube-docs/README.md

 #### Environment Variables

-Next we need to define the environment variables on Wercker Web that we reference in the wercker.yml.
+Next, we need to define the environment variables on Wercker Web that we reference in the wercker.yml.
 These variables reference secrets and values that don't make sense to hold in our git repository.
 The screen shot of our wercker.yml below shows custom environment variables highlighted in red, and standard Wercker environment variables available in all runs in green.
 [The Wercker documentation explains these environment variables in more detail.](http://devcenter.wercker.com/docs/environment-variables)

 ![Environment variables](https://d3vv6lp55qjaqc.cloudfront.net/items/350G3e0o0B2A0z3s0m2h/%5B118f77ce3b70c4974091f37f1bf7c85c%5D_Image%25202017-05-29%2520at%25208.34.27%2520pm.png)

-In order to add the values for these variables we need to define them by selecting the "Environment" tab on your Wercker application, then adding the following:
+To add the values for these variables we need to define them by selecting the "Environment" tab on your Wercker application, then adding the following:

 | Name              | Value                                                                                                                    |
 |-------------------|--------------------------------------------------------------------------------------------------------------------------|